awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:**
 + `backupRetentionMinimum:` 7

-This control checks whether Amazon Relational Database Service instances have automated backups enabled and the backup retention period is greater than or equal to 7 days\.
+This control checks whether Amazon Relational Database Service instances have automated backups enabled and the backup retention period is greater than or equal to seven days\.
 The control fails if backups are not enabled, and if the retention period is less than 7 days\.

 Backups help you more quickly recover from a security incident and strengthens the resilience of your systems\.
 Amazon RDS provides an easy way to configure daily full instance volume snapshots\.
 For more details on Amazon RDS automated backups, see [Working with Backups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithAutomatedBackups.html) in the Amazon RDS User Guide\.